 All proceeds from the openings go to the National Garden Scheme who support a range of medical charities.

-We will certainly be following government COVID advice and we will keep a close eye on any developments.
 More details on these events will follow nearer the time on the website, facebook pages and via our newsletters.

 We welcome private garden visits for groups of 15 or more from February to October.